All you need to know about our new production of Kurt Weill’s satirical sung ballet – right here!

 It is also full of musical parodies which run alongside the libretto’s satire.
 At the end of ‘Sloth’, the family imitates a religious madrigal as they pray that Anna will make lots of money for them, while ‘Pride’ features a parody of the waltz from Johann Strauss II’s Die Fledermaus as Anna sings about life as a cabaret dancer.
 ‘Envy’ (the final sin) is accompanied by a bitter and hollow victory march – Anna II has submitted to Anna I and the money is made, but at what cost?

-This production will be accompanied by an orchestra of 15, (slightly reduced from the original scoring due to social distancing measures), but the players will be seen on stage, becoming part of the piece.
+This production is accompanied by an orchestra of 15, (slightly reduced from the original scoring due to 2020 social distancing measures), but the players can be seen on stage, becoming part of the piece.

 What is this production like?

-This new production is directed by award-winning choreographer Gary Clarke.
+This production, first performed in November 2020, is directed by award-winning choreographer Gary Clarke.
 It’s set in the 1930s and is full of cultural and political references of the time – the films of Charlie Chaplin, the Dying Swan of Russian ballerina Anna Pavlova and the ‘grotesque pantomime’ of German cabaret dancer Valeska Gert.

 The set, designed by George Johnson-Leigh, takes its inspiration from an abandoned film studio – a metaphor for the USA at the time, which was in the middle of the Great Depression.
 Each ‘sin’ is contained within a ‘sin box’ painted on the floor, with a corresponding city, year and objects assigned to each.

 The family play the part of German immigrants in exile (somewhat mirroring Kurt Weill’s own life), and as such are homeless – forced to stay in the ‘no man’s land’ space between the sin boxes.
-Social distancing between the performers has been carefully and cleverly woven into the choreographic landscape.
+Social distancing between the performers is carefully and cleverly woven into the choreographic landscape.

 Who was the composer?